computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 webutil store1 store2 store3 novelty items
 ```

+---

-*Note: These aliases are predefined in url-aliases and can be used right away.*
+*These aliases are predefined in url-aliases and can be used right away.*

 ### Default search URL